 I wouldn't really call this a pier but it is a tiny stretch of boardwalk in an absolutely beautiful setting.
 The water is a shimmering blue and the hills and dunes in the distance frame the scene.
 On a sunny day, there's something about the feel to the air here and the clarity of the light that is just lovely.
 There's not too much you can do here except just appreciate the view.
-To linger a little longer, sit outside at Nautical Beans Coffee, where you can enjoy the relaxed California vibe (I wish there were bollards here between the cars pulling into parking spaces and the seats).
+To linger a little longer, sit outside at Nautical Bean Coffee, where you can enjoy the relaxed California vibe (I wish there were bollards here between the cars pulling into parking spaces and the seats).
+On a sunny morning it's blissful.

-We had great weather in Los Osos when I took these photos but on other days it has been quite windy or foggy.
+We had great weather in Los Osos when I took these photos but on other days it has been quite windy or foggy (especially in spring).
 The months at the end of the year are the best for sunshine.

-From the boardwalk you can make a nice walk.
-Do the boardwalk, 1st Street (behind Back Bay Inn and Niffy's Merrimaker), Santa Maria Ave, 2nd Street, back to where you started, then walk El Moro Ave on its wide shoulder (amazing views and picnic tables), to 3rd Street.
-You will come to an opening into one of the nicest things to do in Los Osos: Sweet Springs Nature Preserve, a magical eucalyptus forest with salt marsh and a clear spring with ducks and tadpoles.
-Often, you can see deer.
-This walk on Baywood Pier Boardwalk and then Sweet Springs Nature Preserve is a two mile walk that many residents do each morning!
+Starting at the boardwalk you can make a nice walk.
+Do the boardwalk, 1st Street (behind Back Bay Inn and Niffy's Merrimaker), Santa Maria Ave, 2nd Street, back to where you started, then walk the curve of El Moro Ave uphill on its wide shoulder (amazing views of cypress trees backed by blue estuary, and picnic tables to stop a while), to 3rd Street.
+You will come to an opening into one of the nicest things to do in Los Osos: Sweet Springs Nature Preserve, a magical eucalyptus forest with a salt marsh and a clear spring with ducks and tadpoles and deers drinking at the shore.
+This is a two mile walk that many residents do each morning!

-2nd St is the "downtown" of Los Osos and you can find many cute cafes here.
-High Street Market and Deli (closed Tues and Wed) has good sandwiches and beer, and a youthful vibe.
-Noi's 2nd Street Cafe has cute garden seating.
-Niffy's Merrimaker is a bar for ages 21+ with picnic tables and umbrellas in the back, sometimes with live music on Fridays 7-9, Saturdays 5-7, or Sundays 3-5.
+2nd St is the main tourist area of Los Osos and you can find many cute cafes here.
+High Street Deli (closed Tues and Wed) has good sandwiches and beer, and a youthful vibe.
+It is wonderful to sit out on their large front patio in the sun sipping a beer.
+Noi's 2nd Street Cafe has a window where they sell Thai food.
+Niffy's Merrimaker is a bar for ages 21+ with picnic tables and umbrellas at the back lawn, sometimes with live music on Fridays 7-9, Saturdays 5-7, or Sundays 3-5.
 Check their instagram page.
-On 3rd Street is Caliwala Bakery, open Sat-Mon 8-4.
-I haven't tried it yet.

-A very short walk in a eucalyptus forest with monarch butterflies in winter, plus a long walk in deep sand to dunes, is found at the end of Monarch Lane.
+A very short walk in a tiny eucalyptus forest with monarch butterflies in winter, plus a long inpractical walk in deep deep sand to dunes, is found at the end of Monarch Lane.

 For a long walk, head over to Elfin Forest, where a boardwalk over shrubland gives you great views of Morro Rock and the bay.